- Parents Home

 - Have the old tube removed and switch to another birth control method.

 In general, how well each birth control method works depends on a lot of things.
 These include whether a girl has any health conditions or is taking medicines or herbal supplements that might affect its use.
-For example, some antibiotics or herbs like St. John's wort can affect how well implantable contraception works.

 Does Implantable Contraception Help Prevent STDs?